 COVID-19 safe practices, however, such as wearing a mask, must be followed when providing services in an indoor location, regardless of vaccination status.
 The guidance below must be used when planning for, and delivering, in- person home visiting services.
-The purpose of this guidance is to ensure that home visitors are able to safely offer the option of in-person services, either in a provider agency setting, home or an outdoor setting, or continue with telehealth services.
+The purpose of this guidance is to ensure that home visitors can safely offer the option of in-person services, either in a provider agency setting, home or an outdoor setting, or continue with telehealth services.

 The table below guides providers in navigating the differences between guidance for vaccinated and unvaccinated home visiting staff.
+Up to Date means an individual has had all COVID-19 vaccines they are eligible for, including boosters.

-ALLOWABLE SERVICE DELIVERY LOCATIONS: ALLOWABLE SERVICE DELIVERY VACCINATED STAFF LOCATIONS: UNVACCINATED STAFF Inside a family's home Family's outdoor space Family's outdoor space Outdoor location Outdoor location Agency setting (if agency allows) Agency setting
+ALLOWABLE SERVICE DELIVERY LOCATIONS: VACCINATED STAFF WHO ARE UP TO DATE ALLOWABLE SERVICE DELIVERY LOCATIONS: UNVACCINATED STAFF Inside a family's home Family's outdoor space Family's outdoor space Outdoor location Outdoor location Agency setting (if agency allows) Agency setting

-Masks are required for anyone two (2) years and older for ALL indoor locations regardless of vaccination status.
+Masks are required for anyone two years and older for ALL indoor locations regardless of vaccination status.
 Masks are also required for unvaccinated staff if providing services in a public setting (park, restaurant, etc.)

 If services are taking place inside a family's home, providers must ensure that services are being provided by home visiting staff who are fully vaccinated.
-All unvaccinated home visiting staff must test for COVID-19 every week.
+All unvaccinated home visiting staff, including those vaccinated but without a booster, must test for COVID-19 every week.
 Provider agencies are responsible for ensuring the home visiting staff are not providing in-person services if they have tested positive for COVID-19.

-Home visitors must also test if they experience COVID-19 symptoms of cough, fever, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, and/or loss of taste or smell.
+Home visitors must also test if they experience COVID-19 symptoms of cough, fever, shortness of breath, chills, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, and/or loss of taste or smell.